 The answers to “What is a dApp development?” also emphasize the need for following best practices in deploying smart contracts.
-After creating the smart contract, you can start compiling and deploying it on desired test networks, like Rinkeby test network.
+After creating the smart contract, you can start compiling and deploying it on desired test networks, like the Ethereum Rinkeby test network.
 Developers must ensure that their Metamask wallet has the required Rinkeby ETH balance.

 You can rely on Remix IDE for compiling and deploying smart contracts by leveraging the general Remix processes.
 On the other hand, IDEs such as VS Code recommend the use of Hardhat for contract management.
 Here are the important steps for deploying your smart contract with Hardhat.

 The process for compilation and deployment of smart contracts with a dApp development platform like Hardhat requires installation of a library of Hardhat tools.
 In addition, developers must also install the dotenv library, which offers storage of private keys and passwords.
 You would also need the Chainlink contracts library to use the data feed for your dApp effectively.

 In the next step, developers have to configure the “hardhat-config.js” file by adding relevant code for compiling and deploying the smart contract.